nutchanonj/nutchanonj.github.io/pages/8_CUEE_courses_review/8_CUEE_courses_review.md

 ### ELECT ENG MATH II

-This is my only course that I got a B+, so far. *I sleep too little before the final exam.*
+This is my only course that I got a B+, so far.

 I, personally, find that **Ajarn Jitkomut’s slides on Linear Algebra**, and **Ajarn Suchin’s slides on Complex Analysis** should be enough for you to get through this course.
 However, if you want to rely on textbooks, my recommendations are these textbooks: